Liga-IA/RepoAI/LogisticRegression/3.mathematics/The_Math_behind_the_Mith.md

   A generalization of the sigmoid function for multiclass classification.
 It transforms a vector of real-valued scores into a probability distribution over multiple classes:

   $\mathrm{softmax}(z_k) = \frac{e^{z_k}}{\sum_{j=1}^K e^{z_j}}$
+---
+> [!WARNING]

->[!Warning] Do not overheat, it was just a first handshake!
+> Do not get overheated, it was just the first handshake.
 ---

 ## What is Logistic Regression?